PerfectlySoft/PerfectDocs/guide/MySQL.md

 public func setOption(_ option: MySQLOpt, _ s: String) -> Bool
 ```

-Sets the options for connecting and returns a boolean for success or failure.
-Requires a MySQLOpt and has several versions to support setting options that require booleans, integers, or strings as values.
+Sets the options for connecting and returns a Boolean for success or failure.
+Requires a MySQLOpt and has several versions to support setting options that require Booleans, integers, or strings as values.

 MySQLOpt values that are available to use are defined by the following enumeration: